Generic selectors

 • improved patient privacy.

-The local Expanding Community Cancer Care Committee (ECCC) raised $1.8 million of the $2.5 million required in order for the capital construction project to proceed.
+The local Expanding Community Cancer Care Committee (ECCC) raised a majority of the $2.9 million capital construction project.
 The Province contributed $700,000 for the remaining capital costs.

 Swan River CT scan project